Ute Indian Tribe of the Uintah and Ouray Reservation: History

 Utes have lived in the Great Basin region for over 10,000 years.
 From 3000 BCE to around 500 BCE, they lived along the Gila River in Arizona.
 People of the Fremont culture lived to the north in western Colorado, but when drought struck in the 13th century, they joined the Utes in San Luis Valley, Colorado.
 Utes were one of the first tribes to obtain horses from escaped Spanish stock.

 Spanish explorers traveled through Ute land in 1776.
 They were followed by an ever-increasing number of non-Natives.
 The Colorado Gold Rush of the 1850s flooded Ute lands with prospectors.
 Mormons fought the Utes from the 1840s to 1870s.
 In the 1860s the US federal government created the Uintah Reservation.
+Specifically, an Act before the 38th Congress in May 1864 was passed to vacate and sell the Indian reservations in Utah and to settle the Indians of Utah in the Unita valley.
+The vacated land was sold in parcels “not exceeding 80 acres each” and the sale of the land was advertised in newspapers throughout the territories of Utah and Washington.
+The Act also authorized the superintendent of Indian Affairs to “collect and settle all or so many of the Indians of said territory as may be found practical in Unita Valley”.
+The Act also appropriated 30,000 dollars for the comfort of the Indians who inhabited Uinta Valley.
 Utah Utes, including the Timpanogos or Timpanog tribe from Central Utah, settled there in 1864, and were joined in 1882 by eight bands of Northern Utes.